sam-caldwell/ami/SPECIFICATION.md

   - Error message is written as plain text to stderr (not JSON, not colored) because rendering mode is undefined.
   - Tests cover: `--json --color` on root and subcommands, ensuring exit code 1 and a clear message.
 ## Coding Style Guidelines
+- All builds should be in build/ or build/<time>/
+  - DO NOT PUT logs, build artifacts or temp files in the repo root.
 - Keep Go source files minimal: limit each file to a single top-level declaration—either one function, one type (including a struct), one const block, or one var block.
 - For every .go file there will be a corresponding _test.go file containing at least one happy path and one sad path test.
 - Use docstrings to describe what each top-level declaration is and what it does in clear language.